OCA/server-ux/chained_swapper/README.rst

 To configure this module, you need to:

 #.
-Go to *Setting > Fiend Swaps > Fiend Swaps*.
+Go to *Setting > Field Swaps > Field Swaps*.
 #.
 Create a new object and set the following data as an example:

+   * Name for identifying it and use it for the action name.
+   * Select the source model where the swap will be started.
+   * Select the starting field for which the swap will be done.
+   * Add several chained fields.
+They are expressed as a string using dot notation, taking the source model as beginning for looking there the first field, and continuing from there drilling through.
+Example:
+     `picking_ids.partner_id` for `sale.order` model will go to the linked deliveries orders, and change the customer there.
+   * Add possible constraints for restricting the chained swap.
+They are Python expressions that must be one line that is evaluated as boolean.
+     If the evaluation is true, then a message will be thrown and no swap will be allowed.
+You can use the variable `records` in your code, that will be referring the selected records for doing the swap.
+Example: for restricting sales orders that have a delivery order validated:

+     `any(p.state == 'done' for p in records.mapped('picking_ids.state'))`

+     Each constraint has a name for identifying it, but also for showing that name when displaying the error trying to do the swap.

 #.
-Set name 'Change Language'.
-   #.
-Select 'Contact' as a Model.
-   #.
-Select 'Language (res.partner)' as 'Field'.
-   #.
-Add a new 'Sub-field chain' with this value 'child_ids.lang'.
-   #.
-Add a new Constraint with this 'Expression':
-      ```bool(records.mapped('parent_id')```

-#.
-Click on 'Add action' smart button to add a new menu action in
+Click on 'Add action' smart button to add a new action in the source model.

-   'res.partner' tree view named 'Change Language'.
+On demo databases, you can check the example "Language", that changes the language of a contact, and propagate it to children contacts.

 Usage
 =====

 To use this module, you need to:

 #.
-Follow the described steps in the configuration section.
+Go to the source document in list mode.
 #.
-If 'Contact' app is installed, go to *Contacts > Contacts*.
+Select one or several records.
 #.
-Open a parent company contact form view or select one or more
-   parent company contacts in the tree view.
+Click on Action and locate the option "Chained swap: <name of the swap>".
 #.
-Go to action menu and click on *Change Language* option.
+If one of the selected records doesn't comply with one of the constraints,
+   a message will be shown, and the swap won't continue.
 #.
-A wizard will be launched allowing you to set a new language.
+If everything is OK, a popup will arise, and you will see a field for
+   filling the new value.
 #.
-Click on 'Change' button and the selected contacts will change
+Click on "Change", and the swap will be done.
-   their language as well as their children.
+#.
+On the chatter of the source document, an entry will be logged for
+   reflecting the done swap.

 Bug Tracker
 ===========